Pixel Fold, Pixel Tablet and Pixel 7a to launch on May 10: report

 Google will announce this alongside the Pixel 7a and Pixel Fold on May 10th with a rumoured release window of June.

-Image Credit: Jon Prosser
+Image credit: Jon Prosser